aino/ainojs-animation/README.md

 Methods:

-    animation.start()       // starts/resumes the animation
+    animation.animateTo(value) // starts the animation based on current value or initialValue animation.pause()          // pauses the animation
-    animation.stop()        // pauses the animation.
-Use .start() again to continue animation.end()         // stops and force completes the animation animation.updateTo()    // updates the destination while animating animation.isAnimating() // returns true/false if the animation is running
+    animation.resume()         // resumes the animation after pause animation.end()            // stops and force completes the animation animation.updateTo(value)  // updates the destination while animating (within the same timeline) animation.isAnimating()    // returns true/false if the animation is running

 Animation implemenets the ainojs-events interface.
 Example: